maxstellar/maxstellar/README.md

-hello i'm maxstellar
-i do stuff sometimes
+# hey, i'm maxstellar! i do cool things
+you might know me from:
+- hack club
+- sol's rng macro dev
+- sol's rng content creation
+or more!